panedrone/sdm_todolist_jsf_jdbc_sqlite3/README.md

 # sdm.demo.jsf.sqlite3.todolist
-Simple JSF Application to demonstrate possibilities of SQL DAL Maker + Java/JDBC.
+Demo of how to use SQL DAL Maker + Java/JSF/JDBC.

 ![demo-jsf-1.png](demo-jsf-1.png)